deep-compute/kwikapi/README.md

 ### KwikAPI Client
 `KwikAPI` provides client tool which will help in making calls to server.
-The `KwikAPI Client` will take care of serialization and deserialization of the data.
+The `KwikAPI Client` will take care of the serialization and the deserialization of the data.

 Usage:
 ```python